6:00 PM–7:30 PM Maison Française East Gallery, Buell Hall

 Olivier Wieviorka is professor of history at the École Normale Supérieure de Paris-Saclay.
 His books in English include The French Resistance (2016), also translated by Jane Marie Todd.
 Robert O. Paxton is the Mellon Professor Emeritus of Social Science at Columbia University.
 Mark Mazower is the Ira D. Wallach Professor of History at Columbia.

-Event co-sponsored by the Knapp Family Foundation, Department of History, Institute for Social and Economic Research and Policy, Alliance Program, and European Institute.
+Event co-sponsored by the Knapp Family Foundation, Department of History, Institute for Social and Economic Research and Policy, Columbia University Press, Alliance Program, and European Institute.